JamesHinson/currency-converter-microservice/README.md

 ## Overview
 This microservice provides live currency conversion rates and calculates converted amounts based on input parameters.

+## How to Run
+Follow these steps to run the Currency Converter Microservice:

+### Prerequisites
+1. Ensure Python 3.7+ is installed on your system.
+2. Install the required Python dependencies by running:
+    ```bash
+    pip install -r requirements.txt
+    ```
+3. (Optional) If you have an API key for the external currency exchange API, set it up:
+   - Create a .env file in the project directory.
+   - Add the following line to the .env file:
+       ```env
+       API_KEY=your-api-key-here
+       ```
+4. Running the Application
+   - Start the Flask server by running:
+       ```bash
+       python app.py
+       ```
+   - Once the server is running, it will be accessible at http://localhost:5000.

 ## Communication Contract

 ### Requesting Data